Skip to contents

 Load model

-The BirdFlow Science team has shared a collection of fitted models for use with the BirdFlowR package.
-The website includes reports on each species.
+The BirdFlow Science team has shared a collection of fitted models for use with the BirdFlowR package; as of mid-2026 the collection includes 60 vetted species.
+The website includes reports on each species that include a visualization of the distribution it was trained on and BirdFlow Migration Traffic Rate (BMTR) derived from the model.

 We can also access the collection index through the package.